Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 ## Troubleshooting

-When interacts with blobs using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][error_codes] requests.
+When interacting with blobs using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][error_codes] requests.
 For example, if you try to retrieve a container or blob that doesn't exist in your Storage Account, a `404` error is returned, indicating `Not Found`.